These pages will be updated frequently. Please check back for the most current information.

 21. How do we know taxes will not raise as a result of this referendum?
 We cannot promise that taxes will not go up.
 Our plan is to structure the bond payments so that they increase each year as our overall property value increases, allowing the tax rate needed to repay the debt to remain the same.
 If the tax rate remains stable, a property owner’s taxes would only increase or decrease according to the change in their property assessment.

 The financial plan uses a 5% annual growth rate to the overall property value, which is smaller than the growth rate we have seen in the previous three years.
 If the growth rate exceeds 5%, the tax rate would decrease.
-If the growth rate is less than 4%, then the tax rate would indeed go up.
+If the growth rate is less than 4%, then the tax rate would indeed go up by about $0.01, or $6 per year on a $200,000 home.
 Our District can only control the structure of the bonds, not the property growth, and we are attempting to implement a structure that mitigates the tax impact as much as possible.

 22. What cost is estimated to staff the new building and will that be in addition to the cost of the building?
 The cost of operating Minooka Intermediate School is approximately $750,000, inclusive of office, custodial, library and cafeteria staff as well as utility payments.
 Instructional staff will largely follow the students, so as we pull population from our existing facilities the instructional staff at those buildings would decrease.